 A. Medical evacuation / transportation is defined as you being transported to the nearest appropriate medical facility as a result of the insurance company's Consulting Physician and the local attending Physician's determination that adequate treatment is not available locally.
 If you want your doctor consulted make sure you give his / her contact information to the insurance company.

-A. Travel Delay provides benefits to help you defray the cost of additional accommodations and traveling expenses that you might incur if your trip is delayed for a covered reason.
+A. Trip Delay provides benefits to help you defray the cost of additional accommodations and traveling expenses that you might incur if your trip is delayed for a covered reason.

-Travel delay benefits are shown as a dollar amount, but the benefits are paid as a daily maximum.
-Learn More
+Trip delay benefits are shown as a dollar amount, but the benefits are paid as a daily maximum.
+Click here to learn more about Trip Delay

 - You being delayed by a traffic accident while en route to a departure